Josiebeepboop/stock-analysis/README.md

         Next j
 ```

-To avoid this, variables were created to define the numbers and continue to ease readability.
+   * To avoid this, variables were created to define the numbers and continue to ease readability.
 In addition, by adding variables instead of hard coded numbers and declaring them upfront as shown in the first point, the macro can continue to run for even if the dataset is modified or increased.

-3. When the code was rearranged to form a more logical flow, many redundancies were found in the original code.
+3. When the code was rearranged to a more logical flow, many redundancies were found in the original code.
 For example, when we moved all code relating to formatting of the output sheet to the end of the code, it was found that we only needed to activate the output worksheet once rather than twice.

 ```
 '1) Format the output sheet on the "All Stocks Analysis" worksheet